gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

   * Changed the [util.spawn](grunt.util#wiki-grunt-util-spawn) method to be much better behaved and pass more consistent arguments into its callback.

 ## Task / plugin authors
-**Plugin authors, please indicate clearly on your repository README which version number of your grunt plugin breaks compatibility with grunt 0.3.**
+**Plugin authors, please indicate clearly on your repository README which version number of your Grunt plugin breaks compatibility with Grunt 0.3.**

 ### Tasks
 * Multi tasks